Aslanyunus10/Github.project./README.md

 5)I prepared the questions with open-ended and test logic 6)I designated high score questions as difficulty questions 7)If person won't get a highly points,this means this person is not knowledge.
+8)And the last part is I asked to ChatGPT for my some basic fault and I fixed